Joe Kearney - Beechmount

 EMDR (Eye Movement Desensitization and Reprocessing) is the innovative therapy for trauma approved by the UKs Dept of Health and it works quickly and effectively.
 I am an EMDR Europe Approved Practitioner.
 Look up the Beechmount website by clicking the link above to see how I may be able to help you deal with stress, recover from difficult experiences in early life and manage difficult emotions, including depression.

 I work with people from a wide range of backgrounds providing time-limited and longer term counselling, With my partner, I established Beechmount to provide stress management coaching and training to businesses and deliver courses both independently and on behalf of Jarrold Training, a Norfolk-based training provider.
 I use EMDR as a coaching tool to enhance a person's business performance and overcome blocks permanently.
-I am also using EMDR alongside CBT as a tool to help people manage chronic pain and offer this service in an Osteopathic Clinic on one morning each week.
+I am also using EMDR alongside CBT as a tool to help people manage chronic pain.

 I welcome any opportunity to talk with you without any obligation.
 Counselling can be life-changing, and meeting the best person to help you achieve your goals matters a lot.
 If you are shopping around, I am always happy to help you explore your options.